samirsahoo007/bigdata/README.md

 Enter Apache Oozie.
 Oozie is a workflow engine that can execute directed acyclic graphs (DAGs) of specific actions (think Spark job, Apache Hive query, and so on) and action sets.
 Oozie can also send notifications through email or Java Message Service (JMS) on events such as job state changes, or hit or missed SLAs.

-**Amazon EMR** offers **Oozie** 4.2.0, the latest version, with examples completely set up and ready to go right out of the box.
+**Amazon EMR**(Elastic MapReduce) offers **Oozie** 4.2.0, the latest version, with examples completely set up and ready to go right out of the box.
 We’ve added a number of user experience improvements that make starting and checking up on Oozie jobs simple.
 Also, our tools allow you to easily install the Oozie examples, which lets you quickly bootstrap your learning.
 In a few minutes, you can have everything you need to start prototyping (or just playing with) Oozie workflows.

 ## Use case